SaroTasciyan/LINQlone/README.md

 ## **Limitations** ##

-Altho all summeries, exception types and properties are supported, *LINQlone* does not support localized exception messages.
+Although all summaries, exception types and properties are supported, *LINQlone* does not support localized exception messages.
 Exception messages are in *English* only